Västerbotten Cheese and Red Onion Spelt Galette

 This cheese and red onion spelt galette has a rustic, spelt crust that’s to die for.
 Homemade pastry doesn’t come much better than this, believe me.

-Most Swedes you speak to will tell you that Västerbottensost (Västerbotten’s cheese) is the big daddy of cheese.
+Most Swedes you speak to will tell you that Västerbottensost is the daddy of cheese.
 Let me tell you a little secret: it ain’t all that.
-Only joking.
 Please don’t deport me.
-It is good, only cheddar is better.
-Sorry, not sorry, my lovely Swedish friends and family.
+It is good, but cheddar is better.

 picture of a cheese galette